SNF ACFR FAQs

 Yes, the consolidated financial report must be reviewed by a certified public accountant (CPA) in accordance with generally accepted accounting principles (GAAP) and with the Financial Accounting Standards Board’s (FASB) financial reporting requirements.
 However, no CPA review is necessary if the consolidated financial report has been audited by a CPA.

-HCAI understands that the Statement of Patient Census and Statement of Patient Revenue are not statements standardized by FASB, therefore, these statements shall undergo a regulatory audit or review by a CPA to ensure compliance with the Accounting and Reporting Manual for California Long-Term Care Facilities, Second Edition incorporated by reference in Section 97019 of Title 22 of the California Code of Regulations.
+HCAI understands that the Statement of Patient Census and Statement of Patient Revenue are not statements standardized by FASB, therefore, these statements shall undergo a regulatory review by a CPA to ensure compliance with the Accounting and Reporting Manual for California Long-Term Care Facilities, Second Edition (Manual) incorporated by reference in Section 97019 of Title 22 of the California Code of Regulations.
+Because the Statement of Patient Census is comprised of non-financial data, HCAI provides an “Agreed-Upon Procedures” engagement.
+This regulatory review shall determine if the patient census and the patient revenue are reported under the payer categories and routine service revenue centers as they are defined in the Manual.

 Does the consolidated financial report need to be audited by a CPA?

-HCAI understands that the Statement of Patient Census and Statement of Patient Revenue are not statements standardized by FASB, therefore, these statements shall undergo a regulatory audit or review by a CPA to ensure compliance with the Accounting and Reporting Manual for California Long-Term Care Facilities, Second Edition incorporated by reference in Section 97019 of Title 22 of the California Code of Regulations.
+HCAI understands that the Statement of Patient Census and Statement of Patient Revenue are not statements standardized by FASB, therefore, these statements shall undergo a regulatory review by a CPA to ensure compliance with the Accounting and Reporting Manual for California Long-Term Care Facilities, Second Edition (Manual) incorporated by reference in Section 97019 of Title 22 of the California Code of Regulations.
+Because the Statement of Patient Census is comprised of non-financial data, HCAI provides an “Agreed-Upon Procedures” engagement.
+This regulatory review shall determine if the patient census and the patient revenue are reported under the payer categories and routine service revenue centers as they are defined in the Manual.

 Do the individual financial statements need to be reviewed or audited by a CPA?

-No, only the consolidated financial report is required to be reviewed by a CPA.
+No, the individual financial statements are not required to be reviewed or audited by a CPA.

 Do these requirements apply to any other long-term care facilities?